GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

 There are a few things you'll need before you start.

-1. First, you'll need a synced Bitcoin Core node with a transaction index.
+1. First, you'll need a synced GlobalBoost Core node with a transaction index.
 To turn on transaction indexing, pass `-txindex` on the command-line:

    ```sh
    bitcoind -txindex
    ```

-   Or put the following in your [Bitcoin configuration file](https://github.com/bitcoin/bitcoin/blob/master/doc/bitcoin-conf.md#configuration-file-path):
+   Or put the following in your [GlobalBoost configuration file](https://github.com/bitcoin/bitcoin/blob/master/doc/bitcoin-conf.md#configuration-file-path):

    ```